Simogh67/Business-analytic/README.md

 Saturday      |  14      | 12990
 Saturday   | 13       |  12954
 Saturday|12|12605
 - **Business insight: we can observe that Saturday 12-14 pm and Friday 17pm are among the top 5, which confirms our previous insight i.e. customers use our app for leisure activity in their spare time.
-Interestingly, Thursday at 17pm is the rank first, which suggests that most likely our customers used the bikes to go home after the job.
+Interestingly, Thursday at 17pm is the rank first, which suggests that most likely our customers used the product to go home after the job.
 But, let's dig into our data and find top 5 stations, where our customers started their trip on Thursday at 17pm.**
 ```
 with t_1 as (select  ride_id,started_at, start_station_name,
 extract(hour from (started_at)) as start_hour,